branaway/Japid/readme.txt

 - templates are strongly typed.
 A template must declare the arguments it takes.
 - transformed to Java for best possible performance.
 - a clear Java object model for templates.
-- expression lanaguage is plain Java.
+- expression language is plain Java.
 - templates are precompiled to Java, with commandline tool integrated with play command

 3. The performance